Masterpiece Story: Casa Batlló by Antoni Gaudí

-They are called theatres because of their amphitheatrical shape, in the centre of which would stand the table on which the dissections of human or animal bodies took place.
-Around this table were several circular, elliptic or octagonal tiers with railings, where students or other observers could stand and get a good view of the dissection almost from above and unencumbered by the viewers in the front rows.
+They are called theaters because of their amphitheatrical shape.
+In the center of the space, there would be a table on which the dissections of human or animal bodies took place.
+Several circular, elliptical, or octagonal tiers with railings were built around this table.
+This is where students or other spectators could stand and get a good view of the dissection almost from above, unencumbered by the viewers in the front rows.

-The world’s oldest anatomical theatre is situated in the Palazzo del Bo at the University of Padua and was built in 1594 by the Italian surgeon and Renaissance anatomist who helped found modern embryology, Girolamo Fabricius Acquapendente.
-This beautiful anatomical theatre, very little in size has six tiers carved from walnut and can squeeze up to 300 spectators.
-Following the last dissection in 1872, the theatre has been preserved, even the original table still stands and now the building houses historic surgical tools and artefacts of medical importance.
+The world’s oldest anatomical theater is situated in the Palazzo del Bo at the University of Padua.
+It was built in 1594 by the Italian surgeon and Renaissance anatomist who helped found modern embryology, Girolamo Fabricius Acquapendente.
+This beautiful anatomical theater, very small in size, has six tiers carved from walnut and can hold up to 300 spectators.
+Following the last dissection in 1872, the theater was preserved, even the original table still stands.
+Today the building houses historic surgical tools and other artifacts of medical importance.

 The Ospedale del Ceppo was established in the 13th century, making it one of the world’s oldest functioning hospitals.
-It appears that medical lessons were held at the hospital as early as the 16th century.
-Anatomy lessons were held in the Anatomical Theatre from late 18th century and the school was active until 1844.
+It appears that medical lessons were held at the hospital from as early as the 16th century.
+Anatomy lessons were also held in the anatomical theater from the late 18th century and the school was active until 1844.

 It features Neoclassical architecture, decorated with frescoes with grotesques as well as medallions in pastel colors; this sophisticated atmosphere strikingly contrasts with the function of the place.
 The theater is a rectangular room of medium size with the anatomy table in the middle and two rows of raised benches for the students.